 In this series, I dig a little deeper into the meaning of psychology-related terms.
 This week’s term is compassion-focused therapy.

-Compassion-focused therapy (CFT) is a form of therapy developed by Paul Gilbert that draws on compassion to eliminate suffering, including shame and self-criticism.
+Compassion-focused therapy (CFT) was developed by Paul Gilbert and draws on compassion to eliminate suffering, including shame and self-criticism.
 The theoretical basis spans a number of fields, and incorporates both Western and Eastern philosophies.

 Part of what motivated the development of CFT was that some clients doing cognitive behavioural therapy (CBT) were struggling to believe the alternative/balanced thoughts they were coming up with.
 Gilbert believed this was because of high levels of shame and self-criticism.

 There are three evolutionary levels of the brain from a CFT perspective: